D&T in primary schools develops young children’s skills and knowledge in design, structures,

 mechanisms, electrical control and a range of materials, including food.
 D&T encourages

 children's creativity and encourages them to think about important issues.

-The development of Design and Technology proficiency at Wigton Moor is achieved through opportunities and experiences across the curriculum.
-The curriculum enables pupils to take part in a broad range of practical activities directly concerned with:
+Using the National Curriculum for Design and Technology, attached below, the development of Design and Technology proficiency at Wigton Moor is achieved through opportunities and experiences across a broad curriculum.
+The Wigton Moor curriculum enables pupils to take part in a wide range of practical activities directly concerned with:

 planning and designing